 A panel of five lucky judges sampled everything from pineapple upside down cake to blonde brownies, eventually crowning a winner after much deliberation.
 After the judging, the remaining desserts were made available for purchase with the profits going to the AER fund.

-"Over the years I've had Soldiers who needed help from AER," Novak said.
+Alongside the INSCOM keyworker team at the many successful INSCOM AER events was HHC 1st Sgt.
+Peter Novak.Not one to simply make a donation and grab a plate of food, Novak was instrumental in staffing the AER events and personally shopping for the necessary supplies with Carlo.
+He was even serving hungry customers spotted in the chow line on more than one occasion."Over the years I've had Soldiers who needed help from AER," Novak said.
 "The speed that this program moves at when Soldiers need help is very special.
 When a military family goes through something significant, money should be the last thing people need to worry about."

-AER is the Army's emergency financial assistance organization dedicated to "Helping the Army Take Care of its Own."
+Thanks to generosity of INSCOM personnel, they may not have to.AER is the Army's emergency financial assistance organization dedicated to "Helping the Army Take Care of its Own."
 AER financial assistance is conducted within the Army structure by mission commanders and garrison commanders through AER sections located at U.S. Army installations worldwide.